grcc-cis-openlab/web-applications/docs-src/pages/running-automated-ec2-script.md

 ## Getting the Script Onto Your Server

-**FIRST:** Connect to your server console via SSH (Terminal, WinSCP, Putty, etc.) or the AWS Connect function.
+**FIRST:** Connect to your server console via SSH (Terminal, WinSCP, PuTTY, etc.) or the AWS Connect function.

 ### METHOD 1: Download the Script (Recommended)

 #### Using WinSCP

-If you are using WinSCP, you can [download `install-lamp-secure.sh` from this repository](install-lamp-secure.sh?raw=1) and use the WinSCP GUI to upload the file to ec2-user's personal home directory.
-This will make it easy to locate when you need to run it in a minute.
+If you are using WinSCP, you can [download `install-lamp-secure.sh` from this repository](/install-lamp-secure.sh?raw=1) and use the WinSCP GUI to upload the file to ec2-user's personal home directory.
+This will make the script easy to locate when you need to run it in a few moments.
 Once you've uploaded the script file, click on the `Open session in PuTTY` button and move on to [Running the Script](#running-the-script)

 #### Using the Terminal